IgorWnek/deno-aidevs-cli/README.md

 A command-line tool to fetch and display web page content, with form submission capabilities and AI-powered question answering.

+This is my project developed during the AI Devs 3 course in which I was a participant.
+More about AI Devs 3 [here](https://www.aidevs.pl/).

+This is entirely created by me and my AI assistants. 🤖🚀

+This is my first project in Deno.
+Why?
+For fun and learning.

 ## Features

 - Fetch web page content from provided URL
 - Extract form questions and submit answers
-- AI-powered question answering using Vercel AI SDK
+- AI-powered question answering using Anthropic AI SDK (at the moment)
 - Handle login forms with credentials from environment variables
 - Error handling for invalid URLs and network issues